MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 In addition to [cross-entity match rules](#define-rules-for-match-pairs), you can also specify deduplications rules. *Deduplication* is another process when matching records.
 It identifies duplicate records and merges them into one record.
 Source records get linked to the merged record with alternate IDs.

-Deduplicated records will be used in the cross-entity matching process.
-Deduplication happens on individual entities and can be configured every entity used in match pairs.
+Deduplicated records are used in the cross-entity matching process.
+Deduplication happens on individual entities and can be configured for every entity used in match pairs.

 Specifying deduplication rules isn't mandatory.
 If no such rules are configured, the system-defined rules are applied.
 They combine all records into a single record before passing the entity data to cross-entity matching for enhanced performance.